willingc/docs/enchannel/build-your-own-repl.md

 * the [Jupyter messaging spec](http://jupyter-client.readthedocs.org/en/latest/messaging.html)
 * [ZeroMQ](http://zguide.zeromq.org/page:all#ZeroMQ-in-a-Hundred-Words)

+## Talking to the kernel

+In order for us

 <!-- TODO: Provide diagram of how Jupyter frontends and backends are connected -->